flexxxxer/WindowsSandbox-ConfigsAndScripts/README.md

 Q: When i launching some `.wsb` configuration, then i have error "The configuration file was invalid" with "The system cannot find the path specified".

 A: Check all `<HostFolder>` paths for validity and change change if path is invalid.
-Or size of the shared folder bigger than 40 GB, according to Microsoft rules.

 Q: When i launching some `.wsb` configuration, then i have error "only one running instance of windows sandbox is allowed...".